 This command is a short-hand for running the EVL test suite.
 The usage is as follows:

 $ evl test [-l][-L][-k] [test-list]

 With no argument, this command runs all of the tests available from the default installation path at $prefix/tests:

 $ evl test duplicate-element: OK monitor-pp-dynamic: OK monitor-pi: OK clone-fork-exec: OK ...

 You can also chose to run a specific set of tests by mentioning them as arguments to the command, such as:

 $ evl test duplicate-element monitor-pi duplicate-element: OK monitor-pi: OK

-Eventually, you may chose to list the available tests instead of executing them, by using the -l switch:
+You may ask for listing the available tests instead of executing them,

 $ evl test -l duplicate-element monitor-pp-dynamic monitor-pi clone-fork-exec ...